How to Make Green or Red Shatta?

 4.

-Put the chilies and garlic cloves in a food processor.
+Pulse the chilies and garlic cloves in a food processor until they release their juices and become finely chopped.

 Mark as complete